Rent safe and private dog parks hosted by locals

 • Consider playing soothing music for your dog if they tend to hear triggers before they actually see them passing by outside.

-• Practice your dog’s basic cues, leash skills, ability to receive reinforcement (like high-value treats) in multiple ways (like from your hand, scattered on the ground, and tossed in the air), and eye contact with you.
-Building these habits outside of stressful situations will make it possible for you to use them to get through difficult moments out and about.
-A solid ‘’leave it” cue can be especially powerful.
+• Practice your dog’s basic cues, leash skills, ability to receive reinforcement (like high-value treats) in multiple ways (from your hand, scattered on the ground, and tossed in the air).
+Work on their eye contact with you, too.
+Building these habits outside of stressful situations will make it possible for you to use them to get through difficult moments out and about!
+A solid "leave it” cue can be especially powerful.

 Exercise